asaadsaad/MWA-homework06-expressjs02/README.md

 * Add a property `picture: "1570286884.jpg"` to your student object.
 * Use a middleware to upload the student's picture into a directory `./assets/pics`, only `.jpg` files should be accepted and picture size should not exceed `5 MB`, files should be renamed to represent Unix timestamps.
 Note that this request must have a `content-type` of `"multipart/form-data"`. *(You may use `multer` or `formidable` middlewares)*
 * Define a middleware to serve all static images of `./pictures/*` from `./assets/pics/*`.
+* Explore the possibility of uploading the files to a cloud service like S3.